-Following the success of our blog ‘Company formation myths debunked’, we are delighted to present the second instalment of the series.
-In this episode we debunk the most commonly held myths about the limited company structure.
+Following the success of our blog post ‘Company formation myths debunked’, we are delighted to present the second instalment of the series.
+In this episode, we debunk the most commonly held myths about the limited company structure.

 We have been passionate about providing simple, cost-effective company formation for many years now.
 In that time, we have uncovered a great deal of limited company myths, many of which discourage people from setting up a limited company and taking advantage of the benefits available.

 If you missed the first instalment of this series, check it out here – Company formation myths debunked

 All personal and financial information will be made public

 To ensure corporate transparency and reduce fraud, some personal and financial information will be made public when you register a limited company and become a director, shareholder, or person with significant control (PSC).
 However, you can still protect your privacy.

 Your full name, nationality, country of residence, and partial date of birth, are made public, but your home address will only be made available if you use it as a registered office or service address.

 With regards financial information, most SMEs only need to publish unaudited abbreviated accounts.
 In general terms, the smaller the company – the less details require being disclosed.

 A limited company always protects you from personal liability